FociSolutions/github-foundations/guardrails/EN/03_Secure-Endpoints.md

 Implement increased levels of protection for management interfaces.

-This section contains the Guardrails that address controls in the:
+This section contains the Guardrails that address controls in the following areas:

 - Access Control (AC)
 - Auditing and Accountability (AU)
 - Identification and Authentication (IA)
 - System Information and Integrity (SI)

-families.

-## Applicable Service Models

-- Software as a Service (SaaS)
-    - Specifically, DevOps and Source Code management tools

 ## Mandatory Requirements